FastDevCo/react-intro/exercises/excercise2/readme.md

 Our code is now working but it's a bit repetitive.

-You should be using your brain and iterate lists rather than _Ctrl+c - Ctrl+v_
+You should be using your brains and iterate lists rather than _Ctrl+c - Ctrl+v_

-Remember React-components (including html-tags) are just data.
+Remember React-components (including html-tag-like-things) are just data.

 ## Task

-- Create a list of tasks using `Array.map` for modifying strings in list into `<li></li>`-tags
+- Create a list of tasks using `Array.map` for modifying strings from list into `<li></li>`-tags

 ## Tips